Breast Biopsy (cont.)

-- Fine needle aspiration biopsy (FNAB) for palpable growths: A palpable growth is one that can be felt.
+- Fine-needle aspiration biopsy (FNAB) for palpable growths: A palpable growth is one that can be felt.
 The patient usually sits up while the doctor inserts a small hollow needle with a syringe to withdraw (aspirate) fluid and cells from the growth for testing.
-To guide the needle to the site, the doctor simply feels (palpates) the suspicious area.
+The doctor simply feels (palpates) the suspicious area to the needle to the site.
 When the needle reaches the mass, the doctor suctions out a sample with the syringe.
 The doctor repeats this procedure several times.
 If the mass is a cyst, the withdrawn samples will consist mainly of fluid and the cyst may collapse, relieving any pain the patient feels.
 If the mass is solid, the samples will consist primarily of tissue cells.

 By analyzing the samples immediately after their withdrawal, a doctor may be able to determine that they came from a cyst and simply discard them, diagnosing the growth as benign.
-In all other cases, fluid and tissue samples are placed on slides and then analyzed in a laboratory by a pathologist.
+In all other cases, fluid and tissue samples are placed on slides and then analyzed by a pathologist in a laboratory.
+Atypical cells found in a fine-needle aspiration biopsy may signal that cancer is present or that repeat biopsies are necessary.